Search

 • Review existing contracts and make necessary changes ahead of October 2026

-• Review existing contracts to assess if certain provisions could be more broadly drafted to enable amendments in the future that would not need employee consent
+• Review existing contracts to assess if certain provisions could be more broadly drafted, or flexibility clauses inserted, to enable amendments in the future that would not need employee consent

 • Changes to protective awards from April 2026